 Students in Grade 6 need 2 doses, 6 months apart.

-Most other people need 3 doses over 6 months.
+Most other people need 3 doses, given over 6 months.

 If you have some types of health problems, you may need more doses.
 Ask your healthcare provider how many doses you need.

 There are 2 other vaccines that protect against hepatitis B.